TrainingAfternoon/Retroids/README.md

 # Retroids
-A beginner's recreation of Atari's 1979 game Asteroids, using Java.
+A beginner's basic recreation of Atari's 1979 game Asteroids, using Java.

-An extremely basic, loose recreation of Atari's **Asteroids** written in Java for a school project.
+Written with the intent to implement and practice OOP and clean code principles.

-It is currently in the process of being converted from a single threaded program to a multithreaded program.
+The program is complete at an MVP level.
+Current WIPs include adding documentation and implementing multiple threads.